How-To Guides

 sudo usermod -aG docker ocsetup

 In our experience, firewall rules are where 80% of DIY deployments fail.
-People install OpenClaw, connect it to 10 tools, and leave every outbound port open.
-That’s not a deployment — that’s a liability.
+People install OpenClaw, connect it to 10 tools, and leave every outbound port open because that’s the Docker default.
+That’s not a deployment — that’s a liability with a chat interface.
+The default-deny-outbound rule is the single most important line in the whole hardening script, because it forces us to explicitly allow every API endpoint the agent needs to reach, and the act of building that allowlist makes invisible dependencies visible.

 We build an explicit allowlist for every client.
 Only the specific API endpoints their agent needs can receive traffic: